KingAkku/Sustainability-for-Future/SDG's_in_Classroom.md

 Good health and well-being aspire to ensure health and well-being for all, including a bold commitment to end the epidemics of aids, tuberculosis, malaria, and other communicable disease by 2030.
 Universal health coverage: providing universal health coverage.Research and development: increasing research and development.
 Health risk management: strengthening the capacity of all countries in health risk reduction and management.
 It also aims to achieve universal health coverage and provide access to safe and effective medicines and vaccines for all.

+**SDG 4: Quality Education**

+Sustainable Development Goal 4 is the United Nations' goal to ensure quality education for all and promote lifelong learning.

+_Targets_

+By 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and Goal-4 effective learning outcomes.

+By 2030, ensure that all girls and boys have access to quality early childhood development, care and preprimary education so that they are ready for primary education.

+By 2030, ensure equal access for all women and men to affordable and quality technical, vocational and tertiary education, including university.

+By 2030, substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship.

+By 2030, eliminate gender disparities in education and ensure equal access to all levels of education and vocational training for the vulnerable, including persons with disabilities, indigenous peoples and children in vulnerable situations.

+By 2030, ensure that all youth and a substantial proportion of adults, both men and women, achieve literacy and numeracy.

+The main aims are:

+Ensure that all children complete free primary and secondary school by 2030.

+Provide equal access to affordable vocational training.

+Eliminate gender and wealth disparities.

+Achieve universal access to quality higher education.

+Ensure that all learners acquire the knowledge and skills needed to promote sustainable development.

+**SDG 5: Gender Equality**

+Sustainable Development Goal 5 is the goal to achieve gender equality and empower all women and girls.

+_Targets_

+End all forms of discrimination against all women and girls everywhere.

+Eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking and sexual and other types of exploitation.

+Eliminate all harmful practices, such as child, early and forced marriage and female genital mutilation.

+Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies and the promotion of shared responsibility within the household and the family as nationally appropriate.

+Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.

+Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels.

+Gender equality  Sustainable Development Goal 5  concerns gender equality and is the fifth of the 17 Sustainable Development Goals established by the United Nations in 2015.
+The 17 SDGs recognize that action in one area will affect outcomes in others, and that development must balance social, economic and environmental sustainability.
+SSG5 aims to end all forms of discrimination against women and girls everywhere.
+Ending violence and exploitation of women and girls.
+Eliminating harmful practices such as child early and forced marriage and female genital mutilation.
+Increasing the value of unpaid care and promoting shared domestic responsibilities.ensuring full participation of women in leadership and decision-making.
+Ensuring access to universal reproductive rights and health.
+The three means of implementation are fostering equal rights to economic resources, property ownership, and financial services for women.
+Promoting empowerment of women through technology.
+Adopting and strengthening policies for gender equality, and supporting legislation to enforce it.

 **SDG 10: Reduced Inequality**